 Here are my picks for The Best ” In History” Sites:

-Number two is the BBC’s On This Day.
+BBC’s On This Day.
 This is an excellent site that offers many of the same advantages of Encarta.
 It’s primary advantage over that resource is that the BBC offers more online videos if you want more information about events.
 It also has the same disadvantage — they both need to “lighten-up” a bit.

-And now, for my pick for number one Best ” In History” site is….
 The History Channel: This Day In History.
 It covers many different kinds of events — serious and not-so-serious.
 And it offers accessible sources of additional information, including videos.

 Critical Past is a new site that has 57,000 “historic” videos from 1893 to the 1990’s — many of them appear to be old newsreels.
 It seems to be designed to sell them for download, but anyone can view them online for free.
 It has a very nice search feature, and a neat and easy way to find out what happened on any date in history.